Keywords

 This article is included in the Health Services gateway.

 A cross-sectional survey was conducted from April 1 to May 31, 2023, using a closed-ended online questionnaire distributed to specialists across Saudi Arabia.
 The survey gathered demographic and clinical data.
-Statistical analysis included descriptive methods, chi-square testing (p < 0.05), and univariate regression to identify demographic predictors of CAT use.
+Statistical analysis included descriptive methods, chi-square testing, and univariate regression.
+Given the limited sample size, inferential analyses were performed for exploratory purposes and interpreted cautiously.

 Orthognathic surgery, Clear aligner therapy (CAT), Orthodontics, Oral and maxillofacial surgery, Saudi Arabia, Surgical orthodontics